Amos Mosaner

-Amos Mosaner (born 12 March 1995 in Trento) is an Italian curler from Cembra.
+Amos Mosaner (Pronunciation [/ˈaːmoʃ moˈʒaːner/]; Standard Italian pronunciation [ˈaːmos moˈzaːner]; born 12 March 1995) is an Italian curler from Cembra.
 He is an Olympic gold medallist, having won the mixed doubles event at the 2022 Winter Olympics with partner Stefania Constantini.
+Mosaner was also the Italian flagbearer for the Opening Ceremonies in Italy at the 2026 Winter Olympics in Cortina d'Ampezzo.

 Career

 Juniors

 As a junior curler, Mosaner represented Italy in four World Junior Curling Championships.
 He played third for Italy at the 2012 World Junior Curling Championships on a team skipped by Andrea Pilzer.
 The team finished 9th.
 Mosaner then became skip of the Italian junior team for the next three World Juniors.
 At the 2013 World Junior Curling Championships, Mosaner led his team of Pilzer, Daniele Ferrazza, and Roberto Arman to a 6th-place finish (5-4 record).
 At the 2014 World Junior Curling Championships, he led his team of Sebastiano Arman, Ferrazza, and Roberto Arman to a 5th-place finish, losing in a tie-breaker to Switzerland.
 Finally, at the 2015 World Junior Curling Championships, he was less successful, leading his team of Sebastiano Arman, Carlo Gottardi and Fabio Ribotta to an 8th-place finish (3-6).

 While Mosaner played in four World Juniors, the highlight of his junior career came at the 2012 Winter Youth Olympics, where he skipped Italy to a silver medal finish.
 After a 4-3 round robin record, he led his team of Denise Pimpini, Alessandro Zoppi, and Adriana Losano to playoff wins against the United States and Canada before losing to Switzerland in the final.
+During his junior career, Mosaner and his junior team were named the Italian men's team at the 2013 European Curling Championships.
+He led his teammates of Pilzer, Ferrazza, and Roberto Arman to a 12th-place finish.
+While Mosaner was still in juniors, he would skip the men's team and return to the 2014 European Curling Championships.
+After finishing the round robin in 2nd place with a 7-2 record, they lost all of their playoff games, including the bronze medal match, settling for 4th.
+However, this placement qualified Italy to play in the 2015 Ford World Men's Curling Championship.
+The team would add veteran Joel Retornaz to skip the team for the Worlds, with Mosaner throwing last rocks.
+There, the team finished 10th.